-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, AC degree-seeking applicants: Γ, or SAT Sub oject Test scores in admission deci sions for first-tin ne, first-year,

-Yes No Χ
+☑ Yes □ No

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+If yes, place check marks in the appropriate 2023. boxes below t to reflect your insti itution's policies for use in admiss sion for Fall

-ADMISSION

-Require Recommend Require for Some Consider if Submitted
+Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х
+SAT or ACT

-ACT Only Χ
+ACT Only \boxtimes

-SAT Only Χ
+SAT Only

-CAT and CAT Cubicat Toats as 1 1

-SAT and SAT Subject Tests or ACT Х
+SAT and SAT Subject Tests or ACT

-SAT Subject Tests Х
+SAT Subject Tests

-C8B If your institution will make use of the Fall 2022 please indicate which ON admissions process): ACT with writing required ACT with writing recommended ACT with or without writing acception.
-IE of the following a

-C8B If your institution will make use of the Fall 2022 please indicate which ON admissions process): •

-SAT with Essay component requi SAT with Essay component recor X SAT with or without Essay compo nmended
+2023 please indicate which ONE of the follow process): □ ACT with writing required □ ACT with writing recommended ⋈ ACT with or without writing acce.
+If your institution will make use of the SAT.
+2023 please indicate which ONE of the follow process): □ SAT with Essay component requires SAT with ESSAY component records SAT with or without ESSAY component records.
+Please indicate how your institution will use pted in admission of wing applies (red ommended ponent accept decisions for first- (regardless of whet time, first-year, c legree-seeking ap ore will be used i oplicants for Fall

-C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all tha at apply.
+riease indicate now your institution win use IIIC SAT OF A

-SAT essay ACT essay -
+SAT Essay ACT I Lssay

 For admission

+For placement

-For placement For advising 1
+For advising -

-In place of an application essay 1
+In place of an application essay -

-As a validity check on the -
+As a validity check on the application process ⊔

-application process

-No college policy as of now
+No college policy of now

-Not using essay component Х X]
+Not using essay component \boxtimes ×

-C8D In addition, does your institution use e applicants' test so cores for academic advising?
+D. In addition, does your institution use applicants' test scores for academic advising?

-Yes

-X No
+□ Yes No

-C8E Latest date by which SAT or ACT s Latest date by which SAT Subject 1 April 1st April 1st
+E. Latest date by which SAT or ACT scores must be received for fall-term admission:

+⇒ April 1

+Latest date by which SAT Subject Test scores must be received for fall-term admission:

+⇒ April 1

-C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students): ided for some
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are no required of some students):

+⇒ Click or tap here to enter text.

-C8G Please indicate which tests your institution SAT ACT SAT Subject Tests AP CLEP Institutional Exam on uses for placeme nt (e.g., state tests):
+G. Please indicate which tests your institution uses for placement (e.g., state tests):

+\square SAT

+\square ACT

+☐ SAT Subject Tests

+☐ Institutional Exam

-State Exam (specify):
+☐ State Exam (specify): Click or tap here to enter text.